 Climb to the crystal waters of Kayangan Lake, swim in Twin Lagoon, snorkel Skeleton Wreck, and explore Siete Pecados.

 Catch some rays on the beach, and savor lunch on Beach 91.
-Package includes kayaking, with snorkel gear available to rent.
+The package includes kayaking, with snorkel gear available to rent.

 Explore Coron Bay